North Korean defectors: Return to North Korea

 In 2013, a re-defector was charged by South Korea upon return.
 In 2016, defector Kim Ryon-hui's request to return to North Korea was denied by the South Korean government.
-In June 2017, Chun Hye-sung, a defector who had been a guest on several South Korean TV shows using the name Lim Ji-hyun, returned to the North.
+In June 2017, Jeon Hye-sung, a defector who had been a guest on several South Korean TV shows using the name Lim Ji-hyun, returned to the North.
 On North Korean TV, she said that she had been ill-treated and pressured into fabricating stories detrimental to North Korea.
 In July 2017, a man who had defected to the South and then returned to the North was arrested under the National Security Act when he entered the South again.

 In 2019, South Korea deported two North Korean fishermen who tried to defect, saying that an investigation had found the men had killed 16 of their crewmates.
 In July 2020, North Korea reported a suspected case of COVID-19 in a man who had defected to the South and then swam to the North from Ganghwa Island.

 On 2 January 2022, a defector returned to North Korea by crossing the DMZ.
 The man had been in South Korea for about a year, and had been working as a cleaner "barely scraping a living" according to a South Korean official.
 South Korea launched an inquiry into why, despite surveillance cameras showing his exit, troops did not stop him.

 In 2021, a survey by the Database Center for North Korean Human Rights and NK Social Research found that 18% of 407 defectors polled were willing to return to North Korea.

+In 2024, a defector stole a bus close to the DMZ and rammed a barricade while attempting to return to North Korea by crossing Tongil bridge.
+They were sentenced to 2 years of suspended prison with a 3 year probation period.
+During their trial, they stated that they had never starved in North Korea for more than a day, while in South Korea they had starved for a week, getting to point of thinking they would die due to not having enough money.
+The defector defected to South Korea in 2011.